-Firstly all our foods should be stored in a cool, dry place out of direct sunlight.
-A kitchen larder, in the under-stairs cupboard, or a cool garage are ideal.
+Firstly, all our foods should be stored in a cool, dry place, out of direct sunlight.
+A kitchen larder, in the under stairs cupboard, or a cool garage are ideal storage areas.
 Please don’t store our pet foods (even unopened bags or tins) in the shed or conservatory where temperatures can get very high.
 This is to prevent destruction of vitamins and oxidation of oils/fats leading to rancidity.
-Our pet foods will retain their best flavour if stored in the original bag, as other storage containers may impart an odour and taste to our complete kibble pet foods that may adversely affect the taste of the food.
+Our pet foods will retain their best flavour if stored in the original bag, as other storage containers may impart an odour and taste to our complete kibble pet foods.
 Excessive periods of high heat and/or moisture may cause the nutrients to breakdown.

 Wash and dry the storage container between bags.

 Wash and dry pet food bowls and scooping utensils after each use and wash water bowls daily.
-Dirty bowls (they may look clean) or bowls encrusted with stale old food may soon cause your dog to lose his healthy appetite.
+Dirty bowls (they may look clean) or bowls encrusted with stale, old food may soon cause a dog to lose its healthy appetite.